tlsfuzzer/python-ecdsa/README.md

 reconstruct the private key**.

-Please also note that any Pure-python cryptographic library will be vulnerable to the same side channel attacks.
+Please also note that any Pure-python cryptographic library will be vulnerable to the same side-channel attacks.
 This is because Python does not provide side-channel secure primitives (with the exception of [`hmac.compare_digest()`][3]), making side-channel secure programming impossible.